 (1) All vessels should reduce speed when within 300 yards (274 m) of whales, and those vessels capable of steering around such groups should do so.
-Vessels may not be operated in such a way as to separate members of a group of whales from other members of the
+Vessels may not be operated in such a way as to separate members of a group of whales from other members of the group;

-(2) Avoid multiple changes in direction and speed when within 300 yards (274 m) of whales; and
+(2) Avoid multiple changes in direction and speed when within 300 vards (274 m) of whales; and

-(3) When weather conditions require, such as when visibility drops, support vessels must adjust speed accordingly to avoid the likelihood of injury to whales.
+(3) When weather conditions require, such as when visibility drops, support vessels must adjust speed (increase or decrease) and direction accordingly to avoid the likelihood of injury to whales.